Frequently Asked Questions

 Major carriers include:

-Service quality metrics vary by region and technology, but generally target 99.9% network reliability and data speeds ranging from 100 Mbps to 1 Gbps+.
+Service quality metrics vary by region and technology but generally target 99.9% network reliability and data speeds from 100 Mbps to 1 Gbps+.

-For more robust validation, consider using a dedicated phone number validation library that handles formatting, country codes, and other edge cases.
+For production applications, use a dedicated phone number validation library that handles formatting, country codes, and edge cases comprehensively.

 Premium and Vanity Numbers